Deep-Spark/DeepSparkHub/3d-reconstruction/hashnerf/README.md

-# torch-ngp
+# NGP-NeRF
 ## Model description
-A pytorch implementation of the NeRF part (grid encoder, density grid ray sampler) in instant-ngp, as described in Instant Neural Graphics Primitives with a Multiresolution Hash Encoding.
+A PyTorch implementation of the NeRF part (grid encoder, density grid ray sampler) in instant-ngp, as described in Instant Neural Graphics Primitives with a Multiresolution Hash Encoding.

 ## Step 1: Installing
 ```bash